 WHERE TO STAY IN BAIRRO ALTO?

 Bairro Alto is the night owl’s dream, with bars, clubs, restaurants and a lively atmosphere that lasts long into the early hours.
-By day, this hilly district offers a bohemian charm with narrow, cobblestone streets, colorful buildings, and quirky shops.
+By day, this hilly district offers a bohemian charm with narrow, cobblestone streets, colorful buildings, and a few quirky shops.

 The Lumiares Hotel & Spa